PhillipHow/CovidImpfDeBot/README.md

+_Update 12/03/2023:_ As the COVID-19 pandemic is mostly over, this bot has been sun-downed.
+Thanks for your support!

 # CovidImpfDeBot

 A [Telegram Bot](https://t.me/CovidImpfDEBot) with that informs about the current progress in the German COVID-19 vaccination campaign.
 Includes a (simple) daily estimation when herd immunity will be reached.
 Users can subscribe to get notified about vaccination and delivery updates.